 Master of Education

 Specially designed, the Master of Education Program is for students who want to increase their knowledge and skills in the K-12 areas of Literacy (reading), Special Education, Physical Education, or Coaching/Athletic Administration.
 With both one-year and two-year programs, classes combine face-to-face and hybrid instruction.
 Graduates are eligible to apply for NC professional licensure.
 With no deadlines, acceptance of applications occurs throughout the entire year.
+The Methodist University Master of Education (M.Ed.) is currently on hiatus status.
+The program is not accepting new student admissions.

 Master of Justice Administration